cloudfoundry/uptimer/README.md

 the while_command to be
 a `bosh deploy` command.

-## You will also need to configure it with credentials and an app to use
+## You will also need to configure it with credentials
 You should pass the
 `api` endpoint,
 `apps_domain`,